tarfu/tanuki-mcp/docs/CONFIGURATION.md

 # Transport mode: "stdio" or "http"
 # - stdio: Standard input/output (for Claude Code integration)
-# - http: HTTP with Server-Sent Events (for web clients)
+# - http: Streamable HTTP (for web clients and programmatic access)
 transport = "stdio"

 # HTTP server settings (only used when transport = "http")